Hire The Law Firm That Keeps

 ⚖️ California Law: Your Rights as a Used Car Buyer

 California has some of the strongest consumer protection laws in the country when it comes to auto fraud.
+Strict regulations are in place to ensure dealerships operate fairly and transparently.

 Under the California Vehicle Code, Business and Professions Code, and the Consumer Legal Remedies Act (CLRA), dealerships are legally required to: